HongshengHu/membership-inference-via-backdooring/README.md

 # membership-inference-via-backdooring
-This repository contains the source code of the paper "Membership Inference via Backdooring for Machine Unlearning".
+This repository contains the source code of the paper "Membership Inference via Backdooring".
 The proposed approach is "MIB: Membership Inference via Backdooring".

 # Requirement
 * torch==1.8.1